-UK’s King Charles admitted to hospital for prostate treatment
+UK’s King Charles in hospital for prostate treatment

 Royal officials said the 75-year-old monarch has an enlarged prostate but his condition is benign.

-The United Kingdom’s King Charles III has been admitted to a London hospital for scheduled surgery, Buckingham Palace said, joining his daughter-in-law Kate who is recovering from surgery.
+The United Kingdom’s King Charles III was admitted to a London hospital to undergo a “corrective procedure” for an enlarged prostate on Friday, Buckingham Palace said.

-“The king was this morning admitted to a London hospital for scheduled treatment,” the palace said in a statement on Friday.
+“The king was this morning admitted to a London hospital for scheduled treatment,” the palace said in a statement.

 Keep readinglist of 3 items